m5stack/m5-docs/docs/en/core/core2_for_aws.md

 ## Description

 **Core2 for AWS** is the reference hardware kit for AWS IoT EduKit – a prescriptive learning program from AWS which makes it easy and cost effective to learn how to build IoT applications using AWS services.
-It comes equipped with a Microchip ATECC608A Trust&GO secure element, in addition to the existing features of the standard M5Stack Core2 and M5GO Bottom2.
+It comes equipped with a Microchip ATECC608A [Trust&GO](https://www.microchip.com/design-centers/security-ics/trust-platform/trust-go)   pre-provisioned secure element, in addition to the existing features of the standard M5Stack Core2 and M5GO Bottom2.
 The Core2 for AWS is a feature rich, plug and play extensible, and secure hardware kit for learning and building a wide range of IoT applications.

 To learn more about the **AWS IoT EduKit** program, visit [https://edukit.workshop.aws.](https://edukit.workshop.aws)